surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 <b>4.
 Test Connection:</b> check if the entered information is running accurately.

-> on hitting the test connection button, it displays a success message if all the entered information is correct, if not displays a error message.
+> On hitting test connection button, it displays a success message if entered information is correct, if not displays a error message.

 <b>5.
 Add Connection:</b> Establish and save the connection.